ElPsyKurisu/piec/docs/source/measurements.rst

 Single Pulse Waveform Measurments are measurments performed by applying one custom waveform through a sample with an Arbitrary Waveform Generator (AWG) and measuring the current response via an oscilloscope (scope) measuring the voltage across a 50Ohm termination to ground.
-These measurments are handled by measurement objects in the :doc:`measurement_waveforms` module.
+These measurments are handled by measurement objects in the :doc:`piec.measurement_waveforms` module.